Items is a digital forum for insights from the social sciences.

-Items is an SSRC digital forum that renews and reimagines the Council’s former newsletter as a space for engagement with our work and with the social sciences more generally.
+Welcome (back) to Items: an SSRC digital forum that renews and reimagines the Council’s former newsletter as a space for engagement with the work of the Council and of the social sciences.

 The views and opinions expressed in articles published on Items are those of the authors and do not necessarily reflect the official policy or position of the Social Science Research Council, unless directly stated otherwise.